PADI Instructor Course: From 38,500 THB

 PADI IDC Standards require three KD Teaching Presentations.
 However you will be giving a minimum of FOUR of these on your Indepth PADI Instructor Course / IDC.
 Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver course or Divemaster Course.

-The Dive theory exams are similar to the ones you have already completed during your PADI Divemaster Course and IDC Prep.
+The PADI Dive Theory exams are similar to the ones you have already completed during your PADI Divemaster Course and IDC Prep.

 - Dive Skills and the Environment